Pedagogy

 Inclusive Accessibility

 Technical accessibility standards require that technology is perceivable, operable, understandable, and robust.
 This means the technology should be robust enough that no matter what visual, auditory, cognitive, neurological, physical, speech, technical, or other abilities one has, one can perceive all elements of the technology, operate all of its interactive elements, and understand the information it provides.
 In my work and teaching, accessibility is an ethical imperative that drives my practice.
 I am a passionate advocate for technical accessibility and have worked to improve accessibility practice and education in the organizations I have worked for.
-However, in terms of building diverse, equitable, and inclusive communities, I have learned that this standard of technical accessibility is not enough for disabled people or anyone else.
+However, I have learned that this standard of technical accessibility is not enough.
 Providing access to hostile environments does not remove or reduce the harms of the hostility.
 Thus, I have structured my professional practices and activism toward inclusive accessibility that is both technically accessible and welcoming to difference through a commitment to empathy and proactive learning.

 1 I have been continuously employed since I was 15 years old—except for a two-month break to complete a field school required for my bachelors.
 That's not a humble brag, it's just context.
 Everyone should have the opportunity to complete their education with their full attention and energy.
 When they cannot due to systemic inequality, we should be obligated to recognize their dedication and ambition as equal to their privileged peers.